atoms-ufrj/playmol/doc/commands.md

 * The first non-empty line must contain the number _N_ of geometric assignments that will be made.
-* The subsequent non-empty lines must contain the _N_ geometric assignments, which can possibly be intertwined with [define] commands, [for/next] constructs, and [if/then/else] constructs.
+* The subsequent non-empty lines must contain the _N_ geometric assignments, which can possibly be intertwined with [define] commands, [include] commands, [for/next] constructs, and [if/then/else] constructs.
 No other commands are permitted until all _N_ assignments have been made.
 Each geometric assignments consists of an [atom] identifier followed by some fields separated by spaces and/or tabs.
 Only the following formats are valid:

 Coordinates _x_, _y_, and _z_ of _atom-I_: